ryanfreckleton/morepath/doc/configuration.rst

 Manual scan
 ~~~~~~~~~~~

-If you like to stay away from magic as much as possible, you can use manual
+The most explicit way of scanning your dependencies is a manual scan.

-scanning.
-Say you depend on
+Say you depend on `more.jinja2 <https://github.com/morepath/more.jinja2>`_
-`more.jinja2 <https://github.com/morepath/more.jinja2>`_ and you want to
+and you want to extend the the first example.
-extend the example from above.

 This is what you do::